Jayplect/nosql-UK-food-standards/README.md

          #update field
          collection.update_one({id},{$set:{dict}})

-> Delete
+- Delete

 To demostrate this operation, I assumed that most Journalists and food critics may not be interested in any establishments within the Dover Local Authority from the database.
 So I checked how many documents contained the Dover Local Authority.
 Then, made a delete request to the resource using the {_id} endpoint, where {id} represents the unique identifier of the resource to be deleted.

          #delete fields
          collection.delete_many({id})

+### Part 2: Exploratory Analysis

+In this part of the project, I queried the database using the PyMongo `find()` function.
+To futher analyze data for a group of documents I used MongoDB Aggregation operations.

+#1 The first analysis queried the establishments that had a hygiene score equal to 20.
+#2 Secondly, I investigated the establishments in London with a RatingValue greater than or equal to 4.
+Here i used `$regex` to do an exact word match for London.
+#3 Iwas inquisitive to know the top 5 establishments with a RatingValue of 5, sorted by lowest hygiene score.
+More particularly I wanted to know which of this top establishment was nearest to the new restaurant ("Penang Flavours") added.
+To perform this analysis, I compared the geocode to find the nearest locations wihtin a search limit of 0.01 degree on either side of the latitude and longitude.
+#4 Lastly, I figured that it might be worthwhile knowing how many establishments in each Local Authority area have a hygiene score of 0.
+To perform this analysis, I use the <a href="https://www.mongodb.com/docs/manual/core/aggregation-pipeline/"aggregation method</a> to answer this and then sorted the results from highest to lowest to reveal the top ten local authority areas.

-Conclusion
+## Conclusion
 This readme provided an overview of the CRUD operations implemented in this project.
 By utilizing the specified endpoints, you can create, read, update, and delete resources as per your requirements.
-Refer to the <a href="https://github.com/Jayplect/nosql-challenge/tree/main">main page</a> to explore the codes and for detailed information about the request and response structures.
+Refer to the <a href="https://github.com/Jayplect/nosql-challenge/tree/main">main page</a> to explore my codes and for detailed information about the request and response structures.

-## Project Steps
-### Part 1: Database and Jupyter Notebook Set Up

- This field also includes non-numeric values such as 'Pass', where 'Pass' means that the establishment passed their inspection but isn't given a number rating.
-We will coerce non-numeric values to nulls during the database setup before converting ratings to integers.

-### Step 2: Summary Statistics

-### Step 2: Visualizations
--
-## Summary of Results

 ## References
-Data for this dataset was generated by edX Boot Camps LLC, and is intended for educational purposes only.
+UK Food Standards AgencyLinks to an external site.
+(2022).
+UK food hygiene rating data API. https://ratings.food.gov.uk/open-data/en-GBLinks to an external site..
+Contains public sector information licensed under the Open Government Licence v3.0Links to an external site.
+Accessed Sept 9, 2022 and Sept 12, 2022 with the establishment settings as follows: longitude=51.5072, latitude=-0.1276, maxdistancelimit=4567, pagesize=10000, sortoptionkey=distance, pagenumber=(1,2,3,4,5,6,7,8).